 Oriental Poppies (1928)

 This painting depicts two giant poppy flowers.
 The original painting measures 30″ x 40″ and is an explosion of brilliant colors on a vast canvas, creating a mesmerizing effect.
 The petals were painted in dazzling reds and oranges, with a deep purple center and inner contours.
 There is no background to this painting that artfully draws focus onto the flowers.

 Red Canna (1924)

 The flower paintings by Georgia O’Keeffe are a favorite of Teresa Bernard.
-If you enjoyed these floral paintings, you will want to check out more fine art paintings in this genre of art.
+If you enjoyed these floral paintings, you would want to check out more fine art paintings in this genre of art.
 See Flower Oil Paintings by Teresa Bernard.

 Thanks for reading this!

 Feel free to share this with your friends.